 I know, procrastination is not really a major problem in our lives compared to others but it’s still something we need to control.
 Today it might not seem like a big deal, but feeding it will result in a major life crisis, say, 10 years from now.
 Ironical enough, I’m writing this while procrastinating, but hey, I have my motivation to do what needs to be done after I hit “Publish”, that’s for sure.
 Do you have the will power?

-No, I’m not talking about artists singing the same verse 5 times in a studio and labelling that as good music, no. I’m talking about the real music.
+The sad thing is, there are tons of people who haven’t experienced what real music sounds.
+No, I’m not talking about artists singing the same verse 5 times in a studio and labeling that as good music, no. I’m talking about the real music.
 The music which makes you want to dance to the beat.
 The music which gets you going in life.
 The music which is a good distraction during a rough time.
 That music.
 That music is everything.

 It’s surprising how we, human beings, forsake certain aspects only to realize how valuable it was when you’re on the verge of seeing it perish.
 Makes you question yourself and to value the littlest of things, even if it’s temporary.
 Say, a person is watching the last episode, it’s about to end, so you desperately latch onto every passing minute of the 20 minute video only to realize that time waits for no one.
 The little things as this can make you question your basic sense, makes you ask yourself, “Are you living the right way, are you content with it?”.
 I know, I know, it’s absurd, “An episode, are you crazy?”, I get it, but, if you think about it, the emotions you experience when you’re watching something or doing something, it holds some value in your life and when its final days are approaching, you value it more because, subconsciously, you feel you haven’t paid as much attention as it deserves.
 I don’t know, I might be deluded but I feel this way.
 What about you?